-The CIMPA governance is organised according to the statutes adopted by the Extraordinary General Assembly of June 4, 2010 and to the by-laws adopted by the General Assembly of June 3, 2013.
+The CIMPA governance is organised according to the statutes adopted by the Extraordinary General Assembly during the electronic vote of October 6, 2020 and to the by-laws adopted by the General Assembly of June 29, 2018.

 Statutes of CIMPA (download)